To those who say “impossible, impractical, unrealistic,” we say:

 AT THE FOREFRONT OF CHANGE

 Alnylam is leading the translation of RNA interference (RNAi) into an innovative new class of medicines for patients who have limited or inadequate treatment options.
 Based on Nobel Prize-winning science, RNAi therapeutics represent a powerful, clinically validated approach for the treatment of a wide range of severe and debilitating diseases.

 Founded in 2002, Alnylam is delivering on a bold vision to turn scientific possibility into reality, with a robust discovery platform and deep pipeline of investigational medicines, including four product candidates that are in late-stage development.

 RNAi: A REVOLUTION IN BIOLOGY BUILT ON Nobel Prize-Winning Research

 RNA interference (RNAi) is a breakthrough in understanding how genes are regulated in cells.
 It also represents a completely new approach to drug discovery and development.
 The 2006 Nobel Prize for Physiology or Medicine, awarded to Craig Mello and Andrew Fire, recognised the importance of RNAi as a major scientific discovery.Learn more

-Our pipeline of investigational RNAi therapeutics is focused on diseases with high unmet medical need that fall under 3 Strategic Therapeutic Areas (STArs): genetic medicines, cardio-metabolic diseases, and hepatic infectious diseases.
+Our pipeline of investigational RNAi therapeutics is focused on diseases with high unmet medical need that fall under 4 Strategic Therapeutic Areas (STArs): genetic medicines, cardio-metabolic diseases, hepatic infectious diseases, and central nervous system (CNS) diseases.